asheshrambachan/LanguageModel_Labels/estimation_headlines/README.md

 # Code and Data for Headlines Estimation Exercise

+## Quickstart and Using this Code Base
+There are three possible levels of replication that this code base allows for:
+1. Creating the dataset of headlines and rerunning the prompting exercise followed by steps 2 and 3 below.
+2. Analyzing each LLMs responses to the prompting exercise followed by step 3 below.
+3. Generating the regression tables and figures.

+For running any of the code, navigate to `./headlines/code`.
+There are 4 shell scripts here that replicate our work.
+Run `chmod +x ./{SCRIPT}.sh` before executing any of the following scripts.
+1. `run_prompting.sh`
+	* Navigate to the `./data/returns_data` directory.
+Unzip all the `.zip` files.
+	* Now, run `./run_prompting.sh`.
+This will run a bash script that populates first the data inside each return type subdirectory inside `./returns_data`.
+There will be a different `.csv` produced for each month and return type.
+	* The bash script will then write LLM prompts based on the headlines data that was just generated.
+If a set of prompts already exists, to overwrite them by running this script, type "yes" to confirm the overwrite.
+Finally, the script will submit each of the prompts in batches via the Open AI API.
+		* 	Note: set the API key in `constants.py` and make sure there are funds in the corresponding OpenAI account for this script to finish execution.
+2. `run_analysis.sh`
+3. `run_regressions.sh` and `run_figures.sh`
+	* The figures directory should be populated after this script executes.

+Any of the individual scripts called by the bash scripts can be run from the `./code` directory.
+Modify the call to `main()` within a python script to run the script on a subset of the data instead of running for all models, months, etc.

 ## Process Description

 Our data generation and processing pipeline for this exercise is this the following: